danielgormly/Koa-2.x-Guide/README.md

 ## Orchestrating middleware

-For pedagogical reasons, let's start with regular functions.
-Technically Koa can run on regular functions, however, to ensure maximum reusability, compatibility, consistency & predictability use async functions.
-If you start using middleware `await next()` and others with unadored `next()` calls you will create extremely confusing behaviour.
+Technically Koa can run on regular functions, however unless you only stick to `next()` calls as opposed to `await next()` calls this will lead to extremely confusing behaviour.
+To ensure maximum reusability, compatibility, consistency & predictability use async functions.
 Let's take a look at using 2 pieces of middleware with regular functions:

 ```
 const koa = require('koa');